 SAP’s Confusion on “What Does What” in the Ice Cream Delivery Process

 SAP claims to have the world’s best processes in their software.
-But SAP here, can’t figure out what is doing what in a simple ice cream delivery process.
+But SAP here can’t figure out what is doing what a simple ice cream delivery process is.

 At this point, we are not sure what other parts we also need to articulate.
 For example, other things that Leonardo does not do is drive the truck.
 That still requires a human to drive the truck around.